olsh/dotnet-consolidate/README.md

 `dotnet consolidate -s YourSolution.sln AnotherSolution.sln`

-You can also optionally specify the a package ID if you want only a single package to be consolidated `dotnet consolidate -s YourSolution.sln -p PackageId`
+You can also optionally specify the a package ID if you want only a single package to be consolidated

+`dotnet consolidate -s YourSolution.sln -p PackageId`

 or a list of package IDs if you want to consolidate multiple, but not all which are referenced in the solution projects

 `dotnet consolidate -s YourSolution.sln -p PackageID1 PackageID2`

+Alternatively, you can configure the opposite, package IDs that should be skipped during consolidation:

+`dotnet consolidate -s YourSolution.sln -e ExcludedPackageID1 ExcludedPackageID2`

+It's also possible to skip a pattern of versions during consolidation with a regular expression:

+`dotnet consolidate -s YourSolution.sln --excludedVersionsRegex .*-alpha$`

+With this, if e.g one of the projects in the solution uses `MyPackage` v1.0.0, and another project `MyPackage` v1.1.0-alpha, then no discrepancy will be indicated.

 If the tool finds discrepancies between projects (only the specified ones if -p is given), it exits with non-success status code and prints these discrepancies.